Don't discount these 10 quirky things when building your own first aid kit.

 The good all-purpose first aid kit hasn't changed all that much over the years, but many who call the outdoors their second home have found a few things that are easily added and can be a game changer if you hadn't thought of it before.

-Here are 10 things that don't weigh much or take up too much space and may not be in everyone's kit.
-Some of them will need to be re-packed into smaller containers, but that goes without saying.
+Here are 10 things that don't weigh much or take up too much space, and often aren't found in everyone's kit.
+Some of them will need to be re-packed into smaller containers, but for the most part they'll fit into what you're already working with.

 1. Blood stop